-310.626.4248 THEWILLIAMSESTATES.COM @WILLIAMSANDWILLIAMS @THEBEVERLYHILLSESTATES @fc
+310.626.4248 THEWILLIAMSESTATES.COM @WILLIAMSANDWILLIAMS @THEBEVERLYHILLSESTATES 000

 ©2021 The Beverly Hills Estates.
 If your property is currently listed, please disregard this notice.
 It is not our intention to solicit the offerings of other Brokers.
 Broker does not guarantee the accuracy of square footage, lot size or other information concerning the condition or features of property obtained from public records or other sources.
 Equal Housing Opportunity.
-DRE #0126121 | DRE #01774287 | DRE #01496786 BEVERLY HILLS COURLER Home Design in Style BY CAROLE DIXON Upgrading and expanding our residences of the way in which we use our homes.
+DRE #02126121 | DRE #01774287 | DRE #01496786 Home Design in Style BY CAROLE DIXON Using the last 18 months our world has changed: jobs, families and the way in which we use our homes.
 Upgrading and expanding our residences has taken on new meaning, as homes became offices.
 Kitchens now have added importance, as have outdoor areas, for socially distant gatherings.
 While other businesses have slowed down, interior designers have never been in higher demand.
 The Courier spoke to some of the world's best known interior design experts who make sure the homes of Tom Ford, Courtney Cox and the Kardashian clan are Architectural Digest ready.
 We asked about trends they are excited about and advice as to the most important rooms to invest in now.